-New members of the General Service Board are required to attend a formal 'Introduction to the Board' at which they receive copies of the Introduction to the Board, Good Trustees Guide, Charity Leaflet CC3 and GSB policy documents explaining their responsibilities as trustees.
+New members of the General Service Board are required to attend a formal 'Introduction to the Board' at which they receive copies of the Introduction to the Board, Good Trustees Guide, Charity Leaflet CC3 and GSB policy documents explaining their responsibilities as Trustees.

-When an alcoholic member moves away from the Region which nominated him or her as a Trustee, the Region and the Trustee concerned should consider whether he or she should resign from the Board.
+When an alcoholic member moves away from the region which nominated them as a Trustee, the region and the Trustee concerned should consider whether they should resign from the Board.
 Vacancies resulting from such resignations, or from resignations for other reasons, will be filled by the procedure described above.